ahmetenesdur/ahmetenesdur/README.md

 I'm a Web3 Frontend Developer at Fibrous Finance, creating user-friendly blockchain interfaces and dApps using TypeScript, Next.js, Ethers.js, Starknet.js, and Solidity.

-I'm pursuing a Bachelor of Engineering in Software Engineering at Kharkiv Polytechnic Institute.
-I've completed various online courses and bootcamps on web3 technologies and have won awards in hackathons.
-My goal is to become a full-stack web3 developer.

 ### 🔗 Connect with Me:
 <p align="left">
   <a href="https://discord.com/users/114372874231349252" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/discord.svg" width="32" height="32" alt="Discord" /></a>